Middle Eastern Promise: Why Dubai Is a Perfect Setting for Grand Theft Auto

 Criminals need their down time, and what you spend yours doing between missions is as important to the GTA experience as the main story.
 Many of us have sunk hours into trying to become the best darts player Steinway Beer Garden has ever seen, or thrashing the yummy mummies of Vespucci Beach in a game of tennis.
 And Dubai is a city that takes fun seriously, with tourism playing a key role in its economy, assuring the potential for a wide variety of leisure activities to enjoy.

 Take water sports, for example.
-One of the emirate’s biggest attractions is its coastline, so it would be safe to assume that surfing, sailing, paragliding, scuba diving and powerboat racing could all feature.
-If the outside world’s feeling a little too close for comfort, those looking for cooler climates could hit the slopes of an indoor ski dome – there’s one in the Mall of the Emirates, over 22,000 square metres covered in real snow all year round.
+One of the emirate’s biggest attractions is its coastline, so it would be safe to assume that surfing, sailing, paragliding, scuba diving, and powerboat racing could all feature.
+If the outside world’s feeling a little too close for comfort, those looking for cooler climates could hit the slopes of an indoor ski dome—there’s one in the Mall of the Emirates, over 22,000 square meters covered in real snow all year round.

 This totally looks like the sort of thing you’d find in a GTA game